Janice Acquah Integrative counsellor , WC1X

 My training has included humanistic theories such as a person-centred approach, Gestalt and existential ideas, as well as attachment theory, relational psychoanalysis, contemporary body psychotherapy and current thinking on trauma and the body informed by findings from neuroscience.
 I have also received specialist training in working with alcohol and addiction from Haringey Recovery Service and trained in neighbour mediation with Camden Mediation Service.
 Additional training includes CBT, eating disorders, self-harm and suicide and working with young people using art and play therapy (with Place2Be).

-I have spent over 10 years working with mindfulness through yoga.
-I continue to develop my interest in body psychotherapy through additional CPD and I am supervised by a relational body psychotherapist.
+I have experience of mindfulness through MBCT and yoga.
+I continue to develop my interest in body psychotherapy through additional CPD and I am supervised by a relational psychotherapist.

 Initial session £35.